simulogics/prosperousuniverse-docs/content/wiki/community-resources/_index.md

 date: 2021-09-07T07:13:49+02:00
 ---

-This is a list of all resources created by the community.
+This is a list of many resources created by the community.
 Please let us know if some resource is missing or outdated.

 ## Discord servers